Spatial Interpolation of Room Impulse Responses based on Deeper Physics-Informed Neural Networks with Residual Connections: Introduction

 In recent years, various architectural improvements have been proposed to facilitate deeper neural networks, including residual and densely connected architectures~\cite{ResNet01,DenseNet01}.
 In the context of PINNs, these ideas have been introduced mainly for forward problems to stabilize the training and enable deeper networks~\cite{PINNsRes02,PINNsRes04,PINNsRes03}.
 Cheng and Zhang introduced ResNet-like blocks into PINNs for fluid dynamics forward problems~\cite{PINNsRes02}.
 ResNet-style skip connections improve trainability by enabling residual learning through additive identity mappings~\cite{ResNet01}.
 Jiang \textit{et al.} demonstrated that residual connections combined with element-wise multiplication facilitate deeper PINNs and improve the accuracy of forward problems, such as one-dimensional wave propagation~\cite{PINNsRes04}.

 The application of residual connections to PINNs has also been explored to solve inverse problems.
 For instance, Tian {\it et al.} performed wind-field reconstruction using PINNs with an MLP augmented by residual connections~\cite{PINNsRes01}.
 This method achieved robust estimation under noisy conditions, and by mitigating the vanishing gradient problem, it enabled the accurate computation of the governing physical laws.
+However, it should be noted that the model employed in their study was not a SIREN-based MLP, but rather a standard MLP utilizing a tanh activation function.

 In addition, residual connections in SIREN-based architectures have been studied to facilitate deeper networks.
-Lu {\it et al.} demonstrated that adding residual connections to SIREN stabilized the training and improved the accuracy of the 3D image reconstruction~\cite{SIRENRes01}.
+Lu {\it et al.} demonstrated that adding residual connections to SIREN without physical laws stabilized the training and improved the accuracy of the 3D image reconstruction~\cite{SIRENRes01}.
 Based on this architecture, we previously proposed relatively shallow PINNs incorporating SIREN with residual connections for 2D sound fields~\cite{PISIRENRes01}.
+This previous model employed a compact architecture consisting of only 4 hidden layers with 256 neurons per layer.
+Consequently, the impact of hidden layer depth on estimation accuracy was not verified in that study, nor was estimation performed in a three-dimensional sound field.

-However, for inverse problems in PINN-based RIR estimation, the effect of network depth in architectures with residual connections has not been systematically studied.
+Therefore, for inverse problems in PINN-based RIR estimation, the effect of network depth in architectures with residual connections has not been systematically studied.
 In addition, the relative suitability of activation functions (e.g., tanh vs. sin) for this acoustic-inverse problem remains unclear because direct comparisons are limited.
 Consequently, it is not yet well understood how increasing depth influences RIR estimation performance and which activation function is most appropriate for the task.

-In this study, we investigated the acoustic-inverse problem of RIR estimation in a three-dimensional sound field to address these open questions.
-To this end, we employed a PINN architecture that combines SIREN with residual connections.
-We further conducted a direct comparison between SIREN-based and tanh-based PINN architectures across different depths, with and without residual connections, to quantify the effects of activation functions, network depth, and residual connections on RIR estimation performance.
+In this study, we investigate the acoustic-inverse problem of RIR estimation in a three-dimensional sound field to address these open questions.
+To this end, we consturuct a deeper PINN architecture that combines SIREN with residual connections.
+Furthermore, we quantitatively compare the effects of activation functions, network depth, and residual connections, providing insight into the design of deep and stable PINN for acoustic inverse problems.